Interlacing Diffusions: Applications and examples

 \subsection{Connection to strong stationary duals}

 Strong stationary duality (SSD) first introduced by Diaconis and Fill \cite{DiaconisFill} in the discrete state space setting is a fundamental notion in the study of strong stationary times which are a key tool in understanding mixing times of Markov Chains.
-More recently in Fill and Lyzinski \cite{FillLyzinski} an analogous theory for diffusion processes in compact intervals is developed.
-Given a conservative diffusion $X$ one associates to it a SSD $X^*$ such that the two semigroups are intertwined (see definition 3.1 there).
-In Theorem 3.4 therein the form of the dual generator is derived and as already indicated in Remark 5.4 in the same paper this is exactly the conjugate diffusion $\hat{X}$ $h$-transformed by its scale function $\hat{s}(x)$ (which is equal up to linear transformations to the speed function $M(x)=\int_{}^{x}m(y)dy$ of $X$).
-In our framework this is exactly the evolution of the conjugate diffusion $\hat{X}$ being reflected upwards off $X$ viewed in its own filtration.
-Hence this provides a coupling of a diffusion $X$ and its strong stationary dual $X^*$ respecting the intertwining between $X$ and $X^*$.
+More recently, Fill and Lyzinski \cite{FillLyzinski} developed an analogous theory for diffusion processes in compact intervals.
+Given a conservative diffusion $\mathcal{G}$ one associates to it a SSD $\mathcal{G}^*$ such that the two semigroups are intertwined (see Definition 3.1 there).
+In Theorem 3.4 therein the form of the dual generator is derived and as already indicated in Remark 5.4 in the same paper this is exactly the dual diffusion $\hat{\mathcal{G}}$ $h$-transformed by its scale function.